 Worth a mention...

 The Wine Tap isn’t new to the area, but the wine bar and restaurant did welcome new owners this year.

 Dan Fogarty-Hayden and his wife, Robbie, purchased the popular bar and restaurant at 223 E. Main St. and after a month of renovations, the couple reopened the business in September.

 The Wine Tap was established in 2008 and has been part of the growing downtown Belleville restaurant scene since then.
-The couple decided to keep The Wine Tap as the name of their new venture and they will keep the wood-fired, brick oven for their pizzas.
+The couple decided to keep The Wine Tap as the name of their new venture and the wood-fired, brick oven for their pizzas.